peter88213/nvhelp-en/source/export_menu.rst

    sections marked “unused” are not exported.
 -  Section titles are invisible, but appear in the *Navigator*.
 -  Chapters and sections can neither be rearranged nor deleted.
--  With *OpenOffice/LibreOffice Writer*, you can split sections by inserting headings or a section divider:
+-  With *Writer*, you can split sections by inserting headings or a section divider:

    -  *Heading 1* → New part title.
 Optionally, you can add a